-How may we assist you today?
+How may we assist you?

-All phrases are gone
+All phrases are missing

 Don't panic!
 It is very unlikely, that your phrases are gone - PhraseExpress does not have any function to delete your current phrase file.